Smoking Vehicles

 Smoking vehicles cost you money:

-• County Fines - the owner of a smoking vehicle can be cited by a Natural Resource Enforcement Officer from the Rsilient Environment Department.
+• County Fines - the owner of a smoking vehicle can be cited by a Natural Resource Enforcement Officer from the Resilient Environment Department.
 If the problem is not corrected within 30 days, fines of up to $100 may apply.

 • State Fines - any State of Florida law enforcement officer can issue a traffic infraction to a smoking vehicle.